Kifli: Origin myths

+A common culinary myth claims that the Kipferl was invented in Vienna after or during the siege of the city by Ottoman Turks.
+This may be in error.
+The rumor may have changed over time, from a story that the bakers made Kipferl in honor of the victory, which tends to point to a similar story about the victory in Buda.

-A common culinary myth claims that when Christian forces freed Buda from Ottoman occupation in 1686 the bakers of the town celebrated the victory the next day by selling freshly baked bread rolls made into a crescent shape.
-Another story claims the Kipferl was invented in Vienna after or during the siege of the city by Ottoman Turks.
+Another story claims when Christian forces freed Buda from Ottoman occupation in 1686, the bakers of the town celebrated the victory the next day by selling freshly baked bread rolls made into a crescent shape.
+This, however, raises the question of why would the bakers make a crescent shape (a Muslim symbol) instead of a Christian one.
+One possible explanation is the fact that the survivors within Vienna would then have consumed their enemy's symbol.

 Preparation

-Traditionally, kifli are made by cutting sheets of soft yeast dough into triangular wedges, rolling them into crescent shapes and baking them.
-Unlike the French croissant (crescent), Kifli is made from a plain, bread-like dough and is more akin to a roll than to pastry.
-Kifli is also thinner and longer than the croissant.
-Kifli are made in various sizes; some of them weigh as much as small bread loaf.
+Traditionally, Kipferl are made by cutting sheets of soft yeast dough into triangular wedges, rolling them into crescent shapes, and baking them.
+Unlike the French croissant (crescent), Kipferl is made from a plain, bread-like dough and is more akin to a roll than to pastry.
+Kipferl is also thinner and longer than the croissant.
+Kipferl are made in various sizes; some of them weigh as much as a small bread loaf.

 In commercial preparation, the dough is mixed, cut into small pieces, and fed into a machine that flattens and rolls it.
-The following manual process is similar to the traditional process.

 Varieties

 Regular

-When they come out of the oven, the rolls can be left plain or brushed with water to make them shiny.
+When they come out of the oven, the rolls can be left plain or brushed with water to give them a shiny finish.
 They can be given an egg wash and sprinkled with either poppy seeds or caraway seeds mixed with coarse salt.
 The latter variety is often made into a straight shape rather than a crescent.
-Kifli is eaten like bread or rolls; it is usually made into a sandwich, sometimes plain or with butter like a fresh baguette.
+Kipferl is eaten like bread or rolls; it is usually made into a sandwich, sometimes plain or with butter like a fresh baguette.
 Often, especially for breakfast, the topping is jam or honey.
 They may also be used for dunking.

 Fine

-This is the same as the regular style but the dough may contain butter or other shortening and milk.
-It is sweeter than the regular variety and is well-suited to be eaten with jam or honey, and is commonly eaten for breakfast with coffee, hot chocolate or milk.
+This is the same as the regular style, but the dough may contain butter or other shortening, as well as milk.
+It is sweeter than the regular variety and is well-suited for eating with jam or honey.
+It is commonly eaten for breakfast with coffee, hot chocolate, or milk.
 It might also be an accompaniment for drinks like Doogh and Kumis.

-Sweets
+Sweet

-There are a couple of sweet rolls named "kifli" to describe their shape; they are eaten at the end of a meal or with an afternoon drink; these are not kifli, which when used on its own, always means the regular or fine varieties.
+There are a couple of sweet rolls named "Kipferl" to describe their shape; they are eaten at the end of a meal or with an afternoon drink; these are not Kipferl, which when used on its own, always means the regular or fine varieties.
 In German, these are differentiated with a different spelling: Kipferl compared to Kipfel for the yeast bread.